 - pain in the back, abdomen, or side of the body

-- any symptoms of a urinary tract infection (UTI), such as painful urination, cloudy urine, and a strong urge to urinate
+- any symptoms of a urinary tract infection (UTI), such as painful urination, cloudy urine, or a strong urge to urinate

 - nausea and vomiting

-When hydronephrosis occurs in babies, they mostly have no symptoms.
+When hydronephrosis occurs in babies, they commonly have no symptoms.
 When they do, symptoms may include:

 - multiple UTIs, when the only sign may be an unexplained fever

 One of two main problems causes hydronephrosis.

 During a vesicoureteral reflux (VUR) episode, the muscular valve where the urethra connects to the bladder does not work correctly.
 This